MTBench: A Multimodal Time Series Benchmark for Temporal Reasoning and Question Answering: Dataset Collection Preprocessing

-The distribution of articles across these fine-grained labels is shown in Figure \ref{fig:stat_stock}.
-The majority of articles in the dataset pertain to company-specific news, making them well-suited for aligning with the time-series of individual stocks.
-Most articles focus on short-term retrospectives and real-time forecasting, which is the reference for us to define datasets from both long- and short-term perspectives.
-Additionally, we observe that most articles convey a positive outlook on future stock trends, aligning with the overall upward trend of the US market from 2021 to 2023.
+The distributions of these labels are shown in Figure~\ref{fig:stat_stock}.
+The majority emphasize short-term retrospectives or near-term forecasts, which motivates our definition of both short- and long-horizon forecasting tasks.
+Most articles pertain to company-specific news, aligning naturally with individual stock time series.
+In addition, most articles convey a positive outlook on stock performance, consistent with the general upward trajectory of the U.S. market from 2021 to 2023.